freedarwuin/Microbot-Hub/src/main/resources/net/runelite/client/plugins/microbot/sailing/docs/README.md

 ## Requirements

 - Sailing skill unlocked
-- Salvaging hook in inventory or nearby
+- A boat with a salvaging hook installed
 - Nature runes for alching (if enabled)
 - Fire runes or fire staff for alching (if enabled)

+## Optional Equipment

+- **Salvaging Station**: Install on your boat to automatically process salvage items (recommended for best efficiency)
+- Without a salvaging station, the plugin will drop junk items when inventory fills with salvage

 ## Known Limitations

 - Requires shipwrecks to be within 15 tiles of the player
 - Will wait if player is already animating (salvaging)
-- Relies on salvaging station availability for salvage deposition
+- Without a salvaging station on your boat, salvage items will be dropped when inventory is full

 ## Version History